gazoscalvertos/Hass-Custom-Alarm/README.md

 - Countdown timer on 'Pending' state

 ### To be implemented:
-- List of open sensors with overide option
+- (DONE) List of open sensors with overide option

 - Customisable Themes
   - Time Based themes (Dark at Night - Light during day)